opnsense/docs/source/troubleshooting/performance.rst

 should show any drivers exposing the option via a tunable.

 It is also possible that a driver does not expose this ability to the user, in which case you’d want to look up whether the NIC/driver supports RSS at all using online datasheets or a simple google search.
-For example, igb enables RSS by default, dut does not reflect this in any configuration parameter.
+For example, igb enables RSS by default, but does not reflect this in any configuration parameter.
 However, since it uses multiple queues:

 .. code-block::